Rui1223/uniform_object_rearrangement/README.md

 On the other side, if you run
 `roslaunch uniform_object_rearrangement run_example.launch run_example:="8 3 g 180 CIRS"` <br/>
 You are generating a new example as the 3rd instance in the 8-object scenario and use CIRS as the method to solve it given a limitation of 180 seconds.

+It will launch two interfaces (1) for an execution scene, which describes the real scene where the objects and the robot reside, and (2) for a planning scene, which describes how the robot thinks of the enviroment and use it for planning.
+You will see the robot working in the planning scene to search for a solution given the instance.

+- If a solution is found, the message on the terminal first asks you if you want to save the instance (y/n).
+If you type 'y', the instance is saved in the corresponding example folder with a "instance_info.txt" containing the example information.
+This message only pops out if you are generating a new instance.
+- Then it asks if you want to execute the solution (y/n).
+If you type 'y', the solution (a sequence of manipulation paths) will be executed in the execution scene.
+- After the execution, it will ask if you want to save the solution path (y/n).
+If you type 'y', a file named "path.obj" will be saved in the same instance folder.
+- At the end, it will ask if you want to save the object ordering for future reference.
+If you type 'y', a flie named "ordering.txt" will be saved in the same instance folder containing the ordering with which objects are rearranged so as to solve the problem.

+You can also run the following
+`roslaunch uniform_object_rearrangement execute_task_plan.launch execute_task_plan:="<#object> <instance_id>"` <br/>
+to just execute a solution path you have saved before.

+For instance, if you run
+`roslaunch uniform_object_rearrangement execute_task_plan.launch execute_task_plan:="6 1"` <br/>
+then the solution path in "examples/6/1/path.obj" will be executed in the execution scene.

+Should you have any questions, feel free to contact wrui1223@gmail.com for references.